-By fitting the blocks into the proper grooves on the Counting Board, children become familiar with the structure of numbers even before they are introduced to the number names or symbols.
-All pieces on the counting board are removable, allowing the teacher to provide the appropriate level of scaffolding for students while focusing on each concept within ten.
+The Counting Board allows children to fit colored blocks into grooves, so children become familiar with the structure of numbers even before they are introduced to the number names or symbols.
+All pieces on the Counting Board are removable, allowing the teacher to provide the appropriate level of scaffolding for students while focusing on each concept within ten.

 - Understanding quantity